dfunni/TC4nano/README.md

 _______________________________________________________________________________
-brew -v
+brew --version
 _______________________________________________________________________________

-If it is not installed (ie you get an output that is something other than the version of homebrew) run the following commmand... this takes a while
+If it is not installed (ie you get an output that is something other than the version of homebrew) run the following commmand

 _______________________________________________________________________________